tx00-resources-en/activities/Project/activity3.md

      - How does the `.then` method work in Promises?
      - How do you handle errors in Promises using `.catch`?

-This lab is designed to help you learn how to use the Fetch API in Node.js for making HTTP requests and to understand the concept of Promises for handling asynchronous operations.
+This section was designed to help you learn how to use the Fetch API in Node.js for making HTTP requests and to understand the concept of Promises for handling asynchronous operations.
 It's a fundamental skill for working with APIs and handling network requests in JavaScript.

 ## Part 3
 ----